Ahmed52Essam/social_media_app/README.md

 - Authenticated users can create comments on a specific post.
 - Retrieve a list of all comments for a specific post.
 - Retrieve a single post along with all of its comments and like count.
+- **AI Image Generation:** Automatically generate images for posts based on text prompts using the DeepAI API.

 ## Database